 "As a club, the players, management and fans are completely focused on Sunday's game against Spurs at Villa Park."

-All three players have since publicly apologized for their part in the fracas, with the 28 year-old Wales international Collins undoubtedly the most high-profile of the group involved.
+All three players have since publicly apologised for their part in the fracas, with the 28 year-old Wales international Collins undoubtedly the most high-profile of the group involved.